Henderson County, Kentucky: History

 In August 1799, serial killers Micajah and Wiley Harpe came to the house of Moses Stegall, near what is now Dixon in Webster County, and murdered his wife, child, and a visitor.
 Moses Stegall later tracked down the brothers, and killed Micajah Harpe, cutting off his head and hanging it in a tree as a warning to other outlaws.
 Wiley Harpe was captured and hanged four years later in Mississippi.

 During the 19th century, a cultivar of dark tobacco raised in Henderson County became very popular in Great Britain and continental Europe.
 Henderson became the largest dark-tobacco market in the world, generating considerable wealth in Henderson County.
 Around 1880, Henderson had 17 stemmeries in the city and 18 in the county.
 Stemmeries were where tobacco was stripped from its stem and made ready for use.
 However, tobacco production in Henderson County declined through the 20th century and early 21st century, with few farmers still raising the labor-intensive crop.

-A peninsula across the Ohio from Henderson, which now forms Union Township, Vanderburgh County, Indiana, was the subject of Handly's Lessee v.
+A bend on the Ohio upstream from Henderson, is entirely within a strip of Henderson County that shares land borders with Knight and Pigeon Townships of Vanderburgh County, Indiana.
+This strip, known as "Green River Island", was the subject of Handly's Lessee v.
 Anthony, a U.S. Supreme Court case in 1820.
-An area known as "Green River Island" is part of Kentucky, even though it is on the Indiana side of the Ohio River.
+This roughly 45 sqmi of area is part of Kentucky, even though it is on the Indiana side of the Ohio River.
 The Ellis Park Race Course is located there.
+This was caused by the Ohio River shifting south due to the effects of the 1812 New Madrid Earthquake.
+The boundary had been established when Kentucky became a state in 1790.

 A workplace shooting occurred at an Atlantis Plastics factory in Henderson, Kentucky, United States on June 25, 2008.
 The gunman, 25-year-old Wesley Neal Higdon, shot and killed five people and critically injured a sixth, before taking his own life.
 The mass murder is the worst in the history of Henderson County, surpassing the triple homicides that took place in 1799 and 1955.